 The recovery period varies from one individual to another.
 Your surgeon may advise you to take rest at home for at least one month or until you’re completely healed.
 Be careful with the breasts during healing.
 To ensure quick recovery, carefully follow the instructions of your physician.

-For a breast lift consultation with Dr. Ari Hoschander or Dr. Kessler, contact our office and arrange an appointment.
+For a breast lift consultation with Dr. Hoschander, Dr. Shikowitz or Dr. Kessler, contact our office and arrange an appointment.